ARKye03/LowBatCat/Readme.md

 - Linux with `/sys/class/power_supply/` support
 - Desktop environment with notification support
+- DBus session (for desktop notifications)

-- .NET 9.0 runtime (or use AOT binary)
+**Note**: No .NET runtime required when using the AOT compiled binary!

 ## License